 I use mathematical analysis and computational simulations to understand a wide range of geophysical and environmental fluid flows.
 I focus on situations in which melting and solidification are significant, such as the generation and transport of molten magma from deep within the Earth, and the formation of sea ice in the Polar Oceans.

-I previously focussed on the relationship between fluid flow and the formation of sea ice.
-Sea ice is a complex permeable medium, and fluid flow within it can be described using similar methods to liquid magma flowing in the solid mantle matrix.
-Like magmatic systems, sea ice can sometimes originate as a crystal suspension called frazil ice, which is the fastest and most dramatic mode of formation.
-I worked as a postdoctoral researcher in the Department of Physics with the group of Prof. Andrew Wells on frazil ice.
+I am also interested in the interaction between sea ice and fluid dynamics.
+Sea ice is a sensitive part of the climate system, and is responding dramatically to Arctic warming.
+I worked as a postdoctoral researcher in the Department of Physics in Oxford University with the group of Prof. Andrew Wells on frazil ice.
 I studied Mathematics, leading to a PhD on convective flow within sea ice in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge, supervised by Prof. Grae Worster.

 View Selected Publications